 Shared home ownership is commonly practised among couples but as property prices continue to soar, some buyers, particularly younger ones, are changing tack and exploring the idea of buying a home with their friends or family members.

 If you’re struggling to get into the property market on your own, teaming up with family members or friends could help get you into the real estate market sooner.
 However, you need to be careful with this arrangement as it is quite different from buying with your partner.

-What are the benefits of buying with friends or family?
+Benefits of buying with friends or family

-What are the risks of buying with friends or family?
+Risks of buying with friends or family

 The “two heads are better than one” adage might not always ring true when it comes to buying a property with a friend or family member given the potential risks that could arise.

 Buying a home is a big financial commitment and both parties must own up to their responsibilities.
-Your own personal plans can also hinder this endeavour and could complicate and strain your relationship with your co-owner.
+Your own personal plans can also hinder this endeavour and could complicate or even strain your relationship with your co-owner.
 For instance, problems can arise when one person wants to sell and the other doesn’t.

 It is essential to obtain advice from a conveyancer or solicitor before buying a house with a family member or friend.
 There are several steps you and your co-buyer can take to minimise any potential risks.